Take our reading test

 Protocols For Early Readers

-Very young children (ages 4 and 5) will start with Fast ForWord Reading Readiness, to prepare for moving to Fast ForWord Language, the foundational cognitive reading program that is the heart of our early intervention service.
+Very young children (ages 4 and 5) will start with Fast ForWord Reading Readiness, to prepare for moving to Fast ForWord Foundations, the foundational cognitive reading program that is the heart of our early intervention service.
 Fast ForWord Language will take most young students two months to complete.

 From there, students move to Fast ForWord Language to Reading and then to the reading series, which works on individual skill gaps, including spelling, vocabulary, and early reading comprehension using sentence completion exercises.